Rail transport in Christchurch: 2022–present

 On 16 February 2022 it was announced that ECan (Environment Canterbury) had voted unanimously to ask the Canterbury Regional Transport Committee to establish a working group to "investigate opportunities to progress passenger rail in Canterbury" and the ECan councillor Peter Scott said that it could run from the City(CBD)-Rolleston to as far north as Amberley.

 On 18 February 2022 it was announced that the committee had asked for more information before agreeing to a notice of motion with all members (all mayors) saying that they felt it came quite late and instead of forming a working group they voted to request a report from staff before their next meeting in May and that the report would have to outline costs, funding mechanisms and how it lined up with similar projects, in consultation with district council staff, they did this because the original motion would not have gone through and then the opportunity would have been lost, Tane Apanui who put forward the original notice of motion felt it could delay the project and hurt it.

+On 9 August 2025, Mainland Rail announced it had purchased former Auckland Transport DMUs to be used for transporting people to Te Kaha Stadium during concert and sporting events, creating a "special events express".
+The first express service is expected to be for the April 2026 opening of the stadium, with the service carrying up to 5,700 passengers per event and travelling as far as Ashburton and Rangiora.